How it works

 Generators

-Generators allows you to generate code based on a .anv config.
+Generators allow you to generate code based on a *.anv config.
 They come in various shapes and sizes, and can be used for practically anything:

-• Generate an microservice with a specific code pattern, that uses a specific set of libraries
+- Generate a project with a specific code pattern, that uses a specific set of libraries

-Generator are were the magic oh Anvil happens.
+Generators are were the magic of Anvil happens.